noelstriangle/JavaScouting2/README.md

 #### Importing and Exporting

 The previous year, we did have an exporting feature.
 However, this proved to be mostly pointless.
-This year, I decided to add an import feature.
+This year, I kept the ouput while also deciding to add an *import feature*.
 This way, a team member who does the scouting can collaborate with a team member who records match data.

 I still wanted to use the .csv file format which is used last year.
 So, I used a Java library called OpenCSV to add the import feature.